 2. Scrutinizing Your Magento 1 Extensions

-From our observation, many merchants tend to add as many Magento extensions to the website as possible to make their stores more powerful.
+From our observation, many merchants tend to add as many Magento extensions to their websites as possible to make their stores more powerful.
 However, everything has two sides.

 On the one hand, those plugins can significantly contribute to website performance and user experience enhancement (e.g., improved layered navigation, advanced search, Ajax add to cart, one-step checkout, shipping table rates,…).
 Moreover, some extensions play a crucial role in creating certain e-commerce stores (e.g., the marketplace, dropshipping…).